Frido1/SmartPlanPi/README.md

 # all SmartPlantPi Documentation on www.switchdoc.com/SmartPlantPi

-AUgust 6, 2017:  Added font install in README.md  Thank you lemassykoi!
+August 6, 2017:  Added font install in README.md  Thank you lemassykoi!

 July 24, 2017:  Release Version 016<BR>
 Fixed DEBUG related issues in interpretRotary and interpretButton